taixiaomin/Yearning/README.md

 ## Feature

+- **AI Assistant** — Our AI assistant provides real-time SQL optimization suggestions, helping users to optimize SQL statements for better performance.
+The AI assistant also provides text to SQL conversion, allowing users to input
 - **SQL Audit** — Support the creation of SQL audit tickets with approval workflows and automated syntax checkers to validate submitted SQL statements for correctness, security, and compliance.
 Automatically generate rollback statements corresponding to the submitted DDL/DML operations for easy recovery when needed.
 Maintain a comprehensive